Do you wonder what that dry, white flakiness is all about when you remove your toenail polish?

 Most nail polishes contain formaldehyde, a carcinogenic chemical best known for preserving cadavers.
 On a toenail, the formaldehyde dries and damages the nail.
-Polish remover has acetone, which is popular for removing adhesives and paint.
+Most nail polish removers have acetone, which is popular for removing adhesives and paint.
 Also damaging for the nail.
 This damage can leave the toenail susceptible to fungus infections.
 Most of you have seen the dry white flaky condition of the nail when your polish comes off.
 In fact, people often come into the office concerned that it's fungus.
-No, it's just damage from the polish.
+Sometimes it is, but most of the time it's just damage from the polish.

 Well is there any good polish?
 The answer is yes.
 There are polishes sold in some stores that are without formaldehyde.
 By most reports, they are inferior.
 There are also "healthy" polishes that contain vitamins, tea tree oil, and wheat protein.
 These are better for the nails and have antifungal properties.
 In our office we carry Dr.'s Remedy Enriched Nail Polish which fits this bill.
-Even so, no polish is still better than this.
+Even so, no polish is still better than wearing a healthier alternative.

 If you're on vacation, go crazy, wear polish for the week if you're wearing shoes that will show your toes.
 But otherwise, treat the nails right and get them ready for next sandal season.

 If you have noticed any discoloration after you remove your toenail polish, contact Houston podiatrist Dr. Andrew Schneider to see how you can keep your nails healthy.